• Welcome

 Media are extraordinary learning tools when used wisely. . .

-kids need to make smart choices when they send e-mail, IM and text messages, upload videos and photos, post messages on social network walls, comment on blogs, twitter what they're doing and feeling, or exchange virtual gifts or evites
+Kids need to make smart choices when they send e-mail, text and tweet, upload videos and photos, post messages on social network walls, comment on blogs, share what they're doing and feeling in online communities, or exchange virtual gifts or evites

 We need NEW RULES for NEW MEDIA